 The curriculum is intentionally divided into separate levels so that teachers and parents can choose the schedule that works best for their students.

-If you'd like to start teaching your child about sounds and laying the groundwork for reading but aren't sure you're ready to start a curriculum, you may also want to consider Doodling Dragons: An ABC Book of Sounds or the Doodling Dragons App.
+If you'd like to start teaching your child about sounds and laying the groundwork for reading but aren't sure you're ready to start a curriculum, you may also want to consider Doodling Dragons: An ABC Book of Sounds.

 This depends a lot on the age and vocabulary of the student and his progress in developing fluency, which happens at a different rate for different children.
 Most children, depending on their age, will be reading at a second grade or end of first grade level by the end of D, or above.
 Many will be reading beyond that level even before then, and all of them will have in place the decoding skills they need to read any book as they develop the vocabulary and reading fluency to do so.